 Holiday parties often bring more than just intoxicated high jinks.
 Being too merry can sometimes mean crossing the line, ranging from offending a co-worker to violating the law.
 Moreover, in today’s real-time social media environment, drunken shenanigans at a holiday party can quickly be posted online for the whole world to see.

 There are also potentially serious legal issues when it comes to parties that get out of hand.

 Employees are protected from sexual harassment and discrimination by Title VII of the Civil Rights Act of 1964, which covers employers having 15 or more employees, including regular part-time employees.
 Title VII provides two requirements for conduct to trigger potential liability for unlawful harassment:

 - The conduct must be sufficiently severe or pervasive.

-It need not be both.
-Conduct is not illegal simply because it is inappropriate or makes a coworker feel uncomfortable.
+Conduct is not illegal simply because it is inappropriate or makes a co-worker feel uncomfortable.
 However, even a single, extremely serious incident of harassment may be sufficient to constitute a Title VII violation, especially if the harassment is physical.